-Our part of the world is blessed with many local crags to visit and conquer.
+Our part of the world is blessed with many local crags to expore and conquer.

-We have Adults and Scouts with special training and equipment.
-This has allowed us to climb many of the crags in Washington State.
-Most Scout Units will not be able to safely proceed with these activities without properly trained instructors and guides from outside of their units.
+We are lucky enough to have Adults and Scouts with special training and equipment.
+This has allowed us to climb many of the crags in Washington and Oregon State.

 Location: Near North Bend, about 30 minutes from downtown Seattle.